drghirlanda/alex/Roadmap.md

 - A 'textfile' stimulus type, displaying the text file on screen as a stimulus.

 - A blocking trial type requiring a response in order to move on.
+For starters, 'blocking' could be a parameter of 'textfile'

-This would be useful as we could display instructions and end messages
+This would be useful as we could display instructions and end messages in the same way we display files, no special cases.

+Also, if we have 'rating' and 'demographics' stimulus types, these things could also be in the Phases.csv file.

 Init script
 -----------